Our practical approach

 Underlying and absolutely fundamental to all of this work are Quaker faith and practice, central to how we work and why CFSC exists, and relationships with different types of actors, such as involved communities, other non-profit organizations, and governments.

 CYM appoints 15 Friends plus one Young Friend from across Canada to volunteer on CFSC.
-Each Friend serves on either a program committee or an administrative committee of CFSC.
+Each Friend serves in either a program or an administrative role.

 as well as a Nominating Clerk who helps find Friends to serve on CFSC.
 We also have associate members who don’t serve on CFSC but provide specific expertise on issues we work on.

 The board of directors is comprised of 9 people: the clerks of the three program committees, the Treasurer, the Nominating Clerk, the Personnel Clerk, the Recording Clerk, the CFSC Clerk and the Associate Clerk.
 The board is the ultimate legal and decision-making authority of CFSC.

 The program committees plan, implement, monitor, evaluate, and further develop their own program plans – the core work of CFSC.